 5. You Are OVER-Exercising.

 Do you have the mindset that taking days off is a bad thing?
-This is another popular one that I encounter (along with not eating enough).
+This is another popular one that I encounter.
 Rest days are VERY important.
 Rest days actually allow your body to recover and grow.
 You need to take at least 1-2 rest days per week.
-Also working out multiple times per day or staying in the gym for hours isn't healthy either.
+Also working out multiple times per day or staying in the gym for hours isn’t healthy either.
 While this may provide temporary results you are looking for, overall it will slow your metabolism which can take you years to fix.